-Perform trial reduction with the standard radial trial once the Carpal Cap component is implanted.
-If there is excessive laxity, increase the radial tray size as necessary (+2, +4, +6).
+Once the Carpal Cap component is implanted, perform a trial reduction with the Standard Radial Trial (step 13).
+If there is excessive laxity, increase the radial tray size as necessary to assess the preferred tension (+2, +4, +6).

-If there is excessive tension with the standard radial trial, you can gain length by the following stepwise recommendations:
+If there is increased soft tissue tension with the Standard Radial Trial/Carpal Cap, you can gain length by the following stepwise recommendations: